onnx/onnx-tensorflow/doc/support_status.md

 |Where|-|-|-|-|-|-|-|-|**9**|9|9|9|
 |Xor|**1**|1|1|1|1|1|**7**|7|7|7|7|7|

-ONNX-TF Supported Operators / ONNX Operators: 132 / 162
+ONNX-TF Supported Operators / ONNX Operators: 135 / 162

 Notes:
 1. Cast: Cast string to float32/float64/int32/int64 are not supported in Tensorflow.
+2. Clip: Clip input in uint64 is not supported in Tensorflow.
-2. ConvTranspose: ConvTranspose with dilations != 1, or transposed convolution for 4D or higher are not supported in Tensorflow.
+3. ConvTranspose: ConvTranspose with dilations != 1, or transposed convolution for 4D or higher are not supported in Tensorflow.
+4. CumSum: CumSum inputs in uint32/uint64 are not supported in Tensorflow.
-3. Equal: Equal inputs in uint16/uint32/uint64 are not supported in Tensorflow.
+5. Equal: Equal inputs in uint16/uint32/uint64 are not supported in Tensorflow.
-4. GRU: GRU with clip or GRU with linear_before_reset, or GRU not using sigmoid for z and r, or GRU using Elu as the activation function with alpha != 1, or GRU using HardSigmoid as the activation function with alpha != 0.2 or beta != 0.5 are not supported in TensorFlow.
+6. GRU: GRU with clip or GRU with linear_before_reset, or GRU not using sigmoid for z and r, or GRU using Elu as the activation function with alpha != 1, or GRU using HardSigmoid as the activation function with alpha != 0.2 or beta != 0.5 are not supported in TensorFlow.
-5. LSTM: LSTM not using sigmoid for `f`, or LSTM not using the same activation for `g` and `h` are not supported in Tensorflow.
+7. LSTM: LSTM not using sigmoid for `f`, or LSTM not using the same activation for `g` and `h` are not supported in Tensorflow.
-6. MaxPool: MaxPoolWithArgmax with pad is None or incompatible mode, or MaxPoolWithArgmax with 4D or higher input, orMaxPoolWithArgmax with column major are not supported in Tensorflow.
+8. MaxPool: MaxPoolWithArgmax with pad is None or incompatible mode, or MaxPoolWithArgmax with 4D or higher input, orMaxPoolWithArgmax with column major are not supported in Tensorflow.
-7. Mod: Mod Dividend or Divisor in int8/int16/uint8/uint16/uint32/uint64 are not supported in Tensorflow.
+9. Mod: Mod Dividend or Divisor in int8/int16/uint8/uint16/uint32/uint64 are not supported in Tensorflow.
-8. OneHot: OneHot indices in uint16/uint32/uint64/int8/int16/float16/float/double, or OneHot depth in uint8/uint16/uint32/uint64/int8/int16/int64/float16/float/double are not supported in Tensorflow.
+10. OneHot: OneHot indices in uint16/uint32/uint64/int8/int16/float16/float/double, or OneHot depth in uint8/uint16/uint32/uint64/int8/int16/int64/float16/float/double are not supported in Tensorflow.
-9. RNN: RNN with clip is not supported in Tensorflow.
+11. RNN: RNN with clip is not supported in Tensorflow.
-10. Resize: Resize required 4D input in Tensorflow.
+12. Resize: Resize required 4D input in Tensorflow.
 For opset 11, only the following attributes and inputs conbination are supported in Tensorflow:
 	1. mode=nearest, coordinate_transformation_mode=align_corners, nearest_mode=round_prefer_ceil, can use scales(*) or sizes.
 	2. mode=nearest, coordinate_transformation_mode=asymmetric, nearest_mode=floor, can use scales(*) or sizes.
 	3. mode=nearest, coordinate_transformation_mode=tf_half_pixel_for_nn, nearest_mode=floor, can use scales(*) or sizes.